NetaShaul/Movie-Project-part-3/README.md

 The application includes validation and error handling on the backend.

-- 400 Bad Request - Returned when input data is missing or invalid (for example, missing fields, incorrect data types)
+- 400 Bad Request - Returned when input data is missing or invalid . for example, missing fields, incorrect data types.
 - 500 Internal Server Error - Returned for unexpected errors during processing or prediction

 All errors are returned as JSON responses and are displayed to the user in the frontend.